Pritam96/uber-clone/backend/readme.md

 #### Error Responses

-- **Unauthorized Error:** If the authentication token is invalid or missing, a `401 Unauthorized` response will be returned.
-- **Internal Server Error:** If an unexpected error occurs, a `500 Internal Server Error` response
+- **401 Unauthorized:** Invalid or missing authentication token.
+- **500 Internal Server Error:** Unexpected server error.

+---

 ## Endpoint: `/captains/register`

 ### Description

-This endpoint registers a new captain in the system.
-It validates input data and creates a new captain record in the database.
+Registers a new captain in the system.
+Validates input data and creates a new captain record in the database.

 ### HTTP Method